Registration now active!-Click here to register

 A Reading & Northern chartered Rail Diesel Car trip is planned for the R&LHS 2026 annual meeting.
 On a previous excursion, R&N cars stop at the west end of Buck Mountain Tunnel near Mahanoy City, Pa.
 Photo by Dan Cupper

 • Thursday, June 18: A chartered trip on the Reading & Northern Railroad, a 400-mile regional freight and passenger carrier in north-central Pennsylvania that is operated by 300 employees.
-Our party will board Rail Diesel Cars at R&N headquarters in Port Clinton, Pa., for an all-day ride that includes freight-only trackage through anthracite coal country.
+Our party will board Rail Diesel Cars at R&N’s Outer Station in Reading, Pa., for an all-day ride that includes freight-only trackage through anthracite coal country.
+Highlights will include photo stops at R&N’s Port Clinton steam shop and wheel shop, Hometown High Bridge, and Mahanoy Tunnel.
+The trip will also make a short jaunt on a branch of the former Lehigh & New England Railroad at Tamaqua, Pa.

 Middletown & Hummelstown Railroad Alco S-6 switcher No. 151 eases down Brown Street in Middletown, Pa., on Sept.
 12, 2023.
 Photo by Dan Cupper